johnnymugs/self-talk/one/01_slide.md

 timesCalled() // => 1
 timesCalled() // => 2

-// (a bad example but it serves my purposes)
+// (a poor example but it serves my purposes)

 !SLIDE
 // Functions really are special in JS